 Working together, with research organisations, governments, the community and affected populations, Burnet will help change the course of hepatitis C infection and its impact as a public health threat.

-Hepatitis C virus (HCV) affects more than 250,000 Australians resulting in up to 630 deaths from liver cancer and liver failure each year.
-Globally, more than 500,000 people die from HCV-related causes.
+Hepatitis C virus (HCV) affects more than 120,000 Australians resulting in 423 deaths from liver cancer and liver failure in 2020 (Source: Australia’s progress towards hepatitis C elimination).
+Globally, more than 290,000 people die from HCV-related causes.

 The ambitious journey to eliminate viral hepatitis has begun.